Learning High-Order Relationships of Brain Regions: Experiments

-where $[\cdot \| \cdot]$ denotes the concatenation of two vectors.
-The $r$ value reflects the quality of learned weights in terms of the prediction performance since it measures the overall correlation between weights and the prediction target.
+Comparing $r$ to $r^\prime$ reflects the quality of learned weights in terms of the prediction performance since it measures the overall correlation between weights and the prediction target.
 In our model, $\boldsymbol{w}_h = \boldsymbol{w}$, which is the learned hyperedge weights.